ericgruby01/flashcards/README.md

 ***

-### This app was tested on Android Simulator and Android devices.
+## This app was tested on Android Simulator and Android devices.
-Unfortunately I don't have enough disk space to install a MacOS virtual machine on my Windows PC, and [nobody using an iPhone was able to open it]((https://github.com/expo/expo/issues/2724)).

 ### Manage decks
 |Add|Delete/Undo|Filter|